 Day 9 - Saturday: SHUMEN – Madara - Pliska – Sveshtari – RUSE ( 190 km)

 Proceed to Ruse.
-You will enjoy a leisurely walking tour of the largest river port in Bulgaria and one of the cities with years-long European cultural traditions.
+You will enjoy a leisurely walking tour of the largest river port in Bulgaria.
+Ruse is one of the cities with years-long European cultural traditions,too.
 Ruse has been even referred to as “Little Vienna” in the past, for its Neoclassicism style of buildings.
 Stunning and brilliant Austrian style architecture abounds, particularly around the city’s main square.